Help guide how the state government manages and monitors common kangaroo species and the commercial kangaroo industry for the next five years.

 - Undertake Program Reporting and Review

-In addition to comments we have already, we are seeking further input on the management of the commercial kangaroo industry in South Australia.
+In addition to comments received from targeted consultation, we are seeking further input on the management of the commercial kangaroo industry in South Australia.
 Your input will help shape the way in which DEWNR manages and monitors abundant kangaroo species and the commercial kangaroo industry for the next five years.

 You can get involved by downloading the South Australian Commercial Kangaroo Management Plan 2018-2022 (PDF 1.9MB), and: